fredgj/typesys/README.rst

 decorator are passed in, a TypeError will be raised.

-The type_corrector decorator lets the user specify what types the arguments to a function should have.
-It's not 100% safe to use as it might result in a ValueError or TypeError if the user is not careful enough.
+The type_corrector decorator lets the user specify what types the arguments to a function should have, but not necessarily are passed in as, which means it allows some margin of error.
+It's not 100% safe to use as it still might result in a ValueError or TypeError if the user isn't careful enough.

 The return_type decorator lets the user specify what type the decoratred function should return.
 A TypeError will be raised if the function tries to